mattparker/lamplighthelp/source/33-9-0_System_Admin_for_Safeguarding_Module.markdown

 Any operator can be a {{Safeguarding}} Manager - it is separate to the standard operator roles.
 To do so, go to admin > system administration > manage database operators and edit the operator.
 You will see a checkbox to enable them as a {{Safeguarding}} Manager.
 As soon as you do, they will have full access to all {{Safeguarding case}}s.
+They will also be able to access all DBS records.

-To give someone access to DBS records only, tick the 'Give this operator access to DBS records?' box.
+To give someone access to DBS records only, tick the 'Give this operator access to DBS records?' box only.

 ### Global Settings

 There is a {{safeguarding}} module tab in global settings.
 This allows you to change:

+ - whether to include {{workarea}} and location fields on the initial {{safeguarding case}} form
+ - whether to automatically assign the member of staff raising a {{safeguarding case}} to it as a {{safeguarding lead contact}}.
- - notification settings for new {{safeguarding case}}s
+ - default notification settings for new {{safeguarding case}}s
+ - in multi-project systems, whether to keep {{safeguarding case}}s in separate projects or allow access across all
+ - whether to display the audit log system messages in a {{safeguarding case}} when first viewing a {{safeguarding case}}.
+The comments can always be viewed by clicking the 'toggle messages' button.
  - the settings for the {{safeguarding}} dashboard
- - what profile roles should have DBS Checks
+ - which profile roles should have DBS Checks
  - when to start notifying you when DBS checks are going to expire

 Edit global settings in the [usual way](/en/help/index/p/16.12.0) via admin > system administration > change global settings.

 ### Attendance roles